containers/podman/troubleshooting.md

 To make the change persistent, you'll need to add a file in `/etc/sysctl.d` that contains `net.ipv4.ping_group_range=0 $MAX_UID`.

+---
-### 5) Build hangs when the Dockerfile contains the useradd command
+### 6) Build hangs when the Dockerfile contains the useradd command

-When the Dockerfile contains a command like RUN useradd -u 99999000 -g users newuser the build can hang.
+When the Dockerfile contains a command like `RUN useradd -u 99999000 -g users newuser` the build can hang.

 #### Symptom